-Hartnell Campus Safety Office 411 Central Avenue, Bldg.
+Hartnell Public Safety Office 411 Central Avenue, Bldg.
 T Salinas, California 93901

 The disclosure of the information for the purpose of timely warnings to the community and statistical compilation does not contain information concerning victims or witnesses to the crime.
-Statistical Information for the years 2010, 2011, 2012, 2013, 2014, 2015, 2016, and 2017 are located on the Campus Safety Web Page.
+Statistical Information for the years 2010 through 2021, are located on the Campus Safety.
+Web Page.